Ruan Tressoldi

-Ruan Tressoldi Netto (born 7 June 1999), sometimes known simply as Ruan, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Atlético Mineiro, on loan from Sassuolo.
+Ruan Tressoldi Netto (born 7 June 1999), sometimes known simply as Ruan, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club Atlético Mineiro.

 Career

-Ruan Tressoldi made his professional debut with Grêmio in a 4–3 Campeonato Brasileiro Série A loss to on 3 December 2017.
+Ruan Tressoldi made his professional debut with Grêmio in a 4–3 Campeonato Brasileiro Série A loss to Atlético Mineiro on 3 December 2017.

-On 11 August 2021, Ruan Tressoldi signed for Italian Serie A club Sassuolo on a deal reportedly worth €5 million; it was also confirmed that he would remain at Grêmio on loan until the end of 2021.
+On 11 August 2021, Ruan Tressoldi signed for Serie A club Sassuolo on a deal reportedly worth €5 million; it was also confirmed that he would remain at Grêmio on loan until the end of 2021.

 On 19 August 2024, Tressoldi was loaned to São Paulo until 30 June 2025, with an option to buy.

 On 25 August 2025, Tressoldi joined Atlético Mineiro on loan until June 2026, on a deal including an option to buy.

 Personal life

 Ruan Tressoldi's twin brother, Ramon Tressoldi, is also a footballer in Brazil.